emerald-dao/beginner-dapp-course/chapter2.0/day1/README.md

 For your quest today, you have one task:

 1. What is the difference between frontend and backend?
-Can you provide a real life example (you can't use the one in this chapter)?
+Can you provide a real life example?
+Note: You can't use the one in this chapter.

 2. What is the difference between global styling and module styling?